Freeport, Nova Scotia

-Freeport is a village in Digby County, Nova Scotia and it is located on Long Island in the Bay of Fundy.
+Freeport is a village in the Canadian province of Nova Scotia, located in Digby County on Long Island in the Bay of Fundy.

 At the end of Digby Neck on Long Island, Freeport is a working fishing village nestled around tidal basin.
 This area is great for bird watching, beach combing, hiking trails, birds, whale watching, gift shops, accommodations, restaurants, and unique flora and fauna.

 History

 Loyalists founded Freeport in 1784 establishing fishing and trading industries.
 Prior to this it had been inhabited by the Mi'kmaq First Nation.